 Store state information and sensitive data on the server side only.

 If information must be stored on the client, do not do so without encryption and integrity checking, or otherwise having a mechanism on the server side to catch tampering.
-Use a message authentication code (MAC) algorithm, such as Hash Message Authentication Code (HMAC) [R.642.2].
-Apply this against the state or sensitive data that you have to expose, which can guarantee the integrity of the data - i.e., that the data has not been modified.
-Ensure that you use an algorithm with a strong hash function (CWE-328).
+Use a message authentication code (MAC) algorithm, such as Hash Message Authentication Code (HMAC) [REF-529].
+Apply this against the state or sensitive data that has to be exposed, which can guarantee the integrity of the data - i.e., that the data has not been modified.
+Ensure that a strong hash function is used (CWE-328).

 Phase: Architecture and Design